Do you often splurge on expensive candles because of their exquisiteness and premium fragrance?

 Types Of Candle Wicks

 Just as there are different waxes, there are different types of candle wicks.
-Wicks are one of the most crucial parts of a candle because they supply wax to the flame.
+Wicks is one of the most crucial parts of a candle because they supply wax to the flame.
 Wicks should have a slow and consistent burn to limit smoke release.

 Following are some of the best and most popularly used candle wick types-